tnichols217/notes/ARTS 302/Readings/Ching/1 - Primary Elements.md

 - lines **join**, **link**, and **surround** other objects
   - Articulate and contour surfaces
 - Has no width or depth, but possesses a length
+- Orientation
 	- Vertical lines express equilibrium with gravity
+	- Horizontal lines express stability and rest
+	- Oblique lines express the rising or falling motion

 ### Plane